clemenssielaff/notf/pynotf/pynotf/scene/scene.md

     2. For each child, define the grant size in its local space.
     3. For the widget owning the layout, define the aabr of all children combined in its local space.
     4. For the widget owning the layout, modify the Claim of the widget if one or both Claim.Streches are set to "implicit".

+> modifying the claim of the parent is a dangerous game, because that change will propagate up, then the parent layout is
+> called, which will propagate down again to the child which might again modify its claim etc.
+> I guess that is okay only if having an implicit Claim.Stretch means that a change in grant will not cause a re-layout...

 Since all of the information required to do these 4 things are part of the same layouting process, it makes sense to combine them in a single function instead of separating them into separate ones.
 I mean, 3 and 4 could be done in a post-process stage, but I would assume that quite a few Layouts would be able to use intermediate results to calculate these things quicker.